 What happens if I choose not to replace a missing tooth?

 When there is a gap in your smile left by a missing tooth, this can lead to a host of other problems.
-Because there is now an empty space, your remaining teeth have a tendency to shift in order to fill in the space.
+Because there is now an empty space, your remaining teeth tend to shift to fill in the space.
 Imagine a bookshelf and what happens when a book is removed; the other books lean to fill in the gap.
 When this happens in your mouth, it may negatively impact your bite and your appearance as well as expose roots, which causes sensitivity.
 One missing tooth that is not replaced also tends to lead to more missing teeth.

 If you are uncertain about a dental bridge, we will be happy to discuss other options and help you come to a decision that works best for you.